 Using Leo scans for comprehensive vehicle damage reports

-Following initial consultations with a client, there may be a need to submit a written report or to testify in deposition or trial.
-Generating exhibits that help the report reader or jury member understand the nature and extent of the damage sustained by an involved vehicle, or vehicles, is frequently an integral part of the process.
+After consulting with a client, we may need to submit a report or testify during a deposition or trial.
+Creating exhibits to help readers or jurors understand the vehicle damage is often a crucial part.
 And the 3D models generated from Leo scans provide the assets needed to create compelling visual exhibits.

 Forensic Technician Kyle Rothwell, Origin Forensics’ in-house expert on Leo, described how he processes the Leo scans in Artec Studio software: “After importing our Leo scans, first I run Global Registration on a group of scans, then Outlier Removal on each of the groups, after which I align them.”